The eTopps platform turned 10 years old last year. Collectors are wondering if it will live to see 11.

 Often times, however, a player’s performance did send prices upward.
 A 1,200-card Aaron Rodgers issue has been selling for $65-70 per card. eTopps produced a special Rodgers Super Bowl card after the Packers defeated the Steelers last February.

-The most popular baseball cards were the 2001 Albert Pujols rookie card, listed at $68.45 and the Derek Jeter card from the same inaugural issue, limited to 1,041 copies and currently valued at $57.23.
+, listed at $68.45 and the Derek Jeter card from the same inaugural issue, limited to 1,041 copies and currently valued at $57.23.
 A 349-card Vernon Wells offering has paid off for those lucky enough to buy them.
 It has a listed value of over $54.

 However, there are many cards purchased for $5 upon release that bring less than $2, when buyers can be found.
 Hundreds have become a losing proposition for collectors, especially those who opt for delivery and must pay shipping costs that are currently three to seven times as much as the value of the card.
 However, in some cases, Topps lists cards purchased more than a year ago as “unavailable” for shipment.